SCO Explains: Indirect Discrimination in the Army

 In this episode of SCO Explains, we look at the Supreme Court's judgment in Lt.
 Col. Nitisha v.
 Union of India.
-Read our desk post on the judgment here.

 In the 2021 case of Lieutenant Colonel Nitisha and Ors. v.
 Union of India, the Supreme Court discussed the importance of understanding systemic discrimination and inequality in the context of promotion practices in the Armed Forces.
 The facts in brief are as follows.
 Until February 2020, women were not allowed to be appointed as Permanent Commissions in the Indian Army.

 Instead, they were appointed to be Short Service Commission officers whose tenure was limited to 10 or 14 years.
 Permanent Commissions on the other hand, allowed officers to work all the way until the age of retirement.
 In 2020, in the case of the Secretary Ministry of Defense v.
 Babita Puniya the Supreme Court held that women cannot be categorically excluded from these positions, and that the armed forces cannot have gender discriminatory hiring or recruitment practices.